 → Writing Prompt 2: Your best friend is being abused by her parents.
 You’ve seen it with you own eyes.
 You want to tell your parents or a teacher or a school counselor, so your friend will get help.
 But she has begged you not to say anything to anyone for fear she’ll be abused even more by her parents or taken away and put into foster care.
 What would you do?

 → Writing Prompt 3: You have no money for food or medicine for your young child.
 He’s ill and in dire need of medicine.
-Therefore, would you feel justified in stealing to save your child’s life?
+Would you feel justified in stealing to save your child’s life?

-→ Writing Prompt 4: Your best friend’s father comes to pick the both of you up from a party.
-However, as the three of you are walking to the car it becomes obvious to you that her dad is drunk.
+→ Writing Prompt 4: Your best friend’s father comes to pick up the two of you from a party.
+However, as the three of you are walking to the car, it becomes obvious to you that her dad is drunk.
 What would you do?

 → Writing Prompt 5: Your best friend is running for class president.
 You discovered that she is defacing or removing her opponent’s signs.
 What would you do?

 → Writing Prompt 6: You’re in a store with your friend when you see him steal a candy bar and some gum.
 You think he might get caught and don’t want to get in trouble just by being with him.
 What would you do?